| Elbit Systems Ltd. |

+Elbit Systems Ltd. |

 Director Since 2007

-David Federmann has served as vice chair of the Board since November 2015.
+David Federmann has served as vice chair of the Board since 2015.
 He has served in various management capacities in FEL since 2000.
 He currently serves as chair of the board of Freiberger and as a member of the boards of directors of Dan Hotels and BGN Technologies (the Technology Transfer Company of Ben-Gurion University) and several other private companies.
 David Federmann is the son of Michael Federmann, chair of the Board.
-Mr. Federmann holds a bachelor’s degree in mathematics and philosophy from New York University.
+Mr. Federmann holds a bachelor's degree in mathematics and philosophy from New York University.

 |Dr. Yehoshua(Shuki) Gleitman|